History of ConcepT

 2000 - 2004

 In 2000, ConcepT celebrated its second lustrum.
 The theme of this celebration was ‘Evenwicht’ (Balance).
-In the same year, the name of the study is represents changed to Civiele Techniek (Civil Engineering), dropping the Management from its name.
-Although, management remained a significant part of the study.
+In the same year, the name of the study it represents changed to Civiele Techniek (Civil Engineering), dropping the Management from its name, although management remained a significant part of the study.
 At the end of 2000, ConcepT moved to its current location in the basement of the Horst.
 During 2001, the ConcepT-room and the Hans Kampingplein were furnished, creating a meeting place for ConcepT members.

 2005 - 2009

-To celebrate its third lustrum, in 2005, ConcepT achieved a world record by building a bridge with a span of 7.60 m, a headway of 5.91m and a total construction height of 7.65 m out of 2200 beer crates.
-Unfortunately this record has been broken since then.
+To celebrate its third lustrum, in 2005, ConcepT built a Crate Bridge for the first time.
+ConcepT achieved a world record by building a bridge with a span of 7.60 m, a headway of 5.91 m and a total construction height of 7.65 m out of 2200 beer crates.
 The theme of this lustrum was ‘TrajecT’ (Track).

 In 2007, ConcepT organized the Concrete Cano Race (CCR, in Dutch: Betonkanorace - BKR) on the campus of the University.
 In the same year, the BetonBrouwers were established as the concrete canoe committee of ConcepT and have since been a stable team in every CCR organized.